 KHWS holds monthly meetings on the second Wednesday of each month, except July and August, in our studio at the Tett Centre for Creativity and Learning.
 Meetings are preceded by a social time at 6:30, followed by the general meeting at 7:00.
 Members of the general community are very welcome to attend.

-Note: January, February, and March are held virtually via zoom
+Note: January, February, and March meetings are held virtually via zoom

 Upcoming Meetings: